ComradDoge/DogeEU4/README.md

 - Vodka of the Crown now also takes in account Maize, Rice and Potatos.
 - Tweaked the Manufactory Scaling explanation icon for better visability.
 - Added new special setting: Change every African nation with Tech 2 to Tech 3.
+- Added a new special setting: Disable professionalism cost from all mercenaries.
 - Mountains and Deserts have an innate -50% local institution spread.
 Let's see how this goes.
 - Lombardy-Venetia no longer limited to Milan/Venice tags, still limited to the relevant cultures.
 - Added new loading screen "Richard, Duke of Gloucester, and the Lady Anne" by Abbey.
 It goes hard.
 Doge included.